Carson is a bona fide cheapskate striving to find a balance between saving money and making money, because both take a lot of time.

-A money order is a printed form of money transfer that is "backed" by cash.
+A money order is a printed form of money transfer that is backed by cash.
 It is usually issued by a bank or post office (because they are affiliated with the federal system), but you can get them from other places.
-A money order is used instead of cash because it prevents people from using fake money and also provides proof of the money transfer for the paperwork and tracking purposes of both entities.
+A money order is used instead of cash because it prevents people from using fake money, and it provides proof of the money transfer for the paperwork and tracking purposes of both entities.

 Think of it like buying a gift card—you use cash to purchase a piece of paper that is worth the same amount.
 There is usually a processing fee, and the recipient can use it like cash, not credit.
 A money order, however, must be deposited or cashed in and can't be used by the recipient in any other way.

 Money orders are usually available for sums up to a specific amount.
 Different businesses will allow you to purchase different amounts.

 Should I Get a Money Order or a Cashier's Check?

 There is a difference between a money order and a cashier's check, and that difference is based on the amount you need.
 Most banks and money-issuers have a cut-off point for money order amounts.
 For example, Bank of America's cut-off point is $1000.
 Anything $1000 and below is a money order, and anything above $1000 is a cashier's check.
 The reason that you should care is that a money order usually costs less than a cashier's check.
 For example, at Bank of America, a money order costs $5 while a cashier's check costs $10.

 Money orders guarantee the security of your money for the payee.
 It is trusted because it is required that the money order payer must pay the amount in cash ahead of time.
 This prevents the recipient from having to worry about whether a check will bounce.
 For this reason, many landlords require their tenants to pay in money orders.